Constructible sheaves and functions up to infinity: A short review on sheaves

 \subsubsection{Constructible sheaves}

 A sheaf $F\in\Derb(\cor_X)$ is weakly $\R$-constructible if there exists a subanalytic stratification $X=\bigsqcup_{a\in A}X_a$ such that for all $j\in\Z$, $H^j(F)\vert_{X_a}$ is locally constant.
-If moreover, these locally constant sheaves are of of finite rank (recall that $\cor$ is Noetherian), then $F$ is $\R$-constructible.
+If moreover, these locally constant sheaves are finitely generated (recall that $\cor$ is Noetherian), then $F$ is $\R$-constructible.
 By the results of~\cite{KS90}*{Ch.~VIII}, $F$ is weakly $\R$-constructible if and only if $\SSi(F)$ is contained in a closed conic subanalytic isotropic subvariety of $T^*X$ and this implies that $\SSi(F)$ is equal to a closed conic subanalytic Lagrangian subvariety.

 One denotes by $\Derb_\Rc(\cor_X)$ the full triangulated subcategory of $\Derb(\cor_X)$ consisting of $\R$-constructible sheaves.
-The categories of constructible sheaves are stable by the six Grothendieck operations with the exception of direct images which should be proper on the supports of the constructible sheaves.
+The categories of constructible sheaves are closed under the six Grothendieck operations with the exception of direct images which should be proper on the supports of the constructible sheaves.